warrickball/climb-tre.github.io/docs/onyx_client_installation_guide.md

 ## Log in

-To log in to your `onyx` account, run the following command and enter your password:
+To log in to your Onyx account, run the following command and enter your password:

 ```
 (onyx-env) $ onyx login